Global Perspectives on the Belt and Road Initiative

-This year, the LeidenAsiaCentre started a new research project investigating global perspectives on the Belt and Road Initiative.
+In 2019, the LeidenAsiaCentre started a new research project investigating global perspectives on the Belt and Road Initiative.
 One of the outcomes of an earlier research report (2018), which discussed China’s political influence in Europe through investments in technology and infrastructure, was the realisation that investigating the political implications of Chinese investments is not only relevant in Europe, but all over the world.
-It is therefore a logical step to extend the scope of research to other regions as well.
+It was therefore a logical step to extend the scope of research to other regions as well.

 Despite the growing global interest in the political impact of international Chinese economic investment and loans, which are often related to the Belt and Road Initiative (BRI), research addressing this topic from a cross-regional comparative perspective is lacking.
 This underlines the potential significance of a comprehensive effort to investigate regional experiences through a jointly devised framework that accounts for variegation while enabling meaningful comparison.

-Considering that the LeidenAsiaCentre has adopted “Intercontinental Connectivities” as one of its three research themes, a comparative research project focusing on the impact of China’s growing connectivity with economies across the continents through the BRI fits well with the LeidenAsiaCentre’s research agenda.
+Considering that the LeidenAsiaCentre has adopted “Intercontinental Connectivities” as one of its three research themes in 2019-2020, a comparative research project focusing on the impact of China’s growing connectivity with economies across the continents through the BRI fits well with the LeidenAsiaCentre’s research agenda.

 The goal of this project is to provide insights and lessons to policymakers and academics from around the world regarding the mechanisms and consequences of Chinese investments and loans.
 In order to do so, the project aims to address three central issues, while emphasising the diversity, perspectives and agency of actors on the receiving end of Chinese investments and loans:

 The LeidenAsiaCentre brings together researchers who have investigated the strategies behind, impact of, and responses to Chinese investments and loans in different regions or from different thematic perspectives.
-By supporting further fieldwork-based regional and thematic studies as well as facilitating meetings, their knowledge will be combined into a final seminar and report that is to published publicly.
+By supporting further fieldwork-based regional and thematic studies as well as facilitating meetings, their knowledge is combined into a final seminar and report.